 Professional activity mostly takes place in 10 divisions:

 - Groundwater division (with regional unit for North Savo)

 - Water supply & sewerage of scattered settlements -division

 Tasks of the divisions include following both domestic and international development, promoting co-operation between the authorities and other actors, making initiatives, and preparing regional and national events within their special branches.

 National Water Day has been is celebrated annually since 1970.
 Since 1990s the event has been arranged on March 22, i.e. on the International World Water Day, usually in the House of the Estates in Helsinki.
-This annual event consists of one- or half-day seminar on a topical water-related theme, followed by evening gala where national prizes for the winning team of national Junior Water competition and for the person chosen for his/her merits with water-branch literature is awarded.
+This annual event consists of one- or half-day seminar on a topical water-related theme, followed by evening gala where national prize for the person chosen for his/her merits with water-branch literature is awarded.
 Also YWP grants its own reward in the evening gala.

 - Secretary – Mr. Jari Koskiaho: email@example.com (+358 400 148823)

 - Mailing address: Water Association Finland.
 PO Box 721, FIN-00101 HELSINKI

 - Webmaster – Juha Leinonen (firstname.lastname@example.org)